Internal capital adequacy assessment process template

 Table of contents

-Small and mid-sized banks (SMSBs), including Category 3 institutions using the simplified risk-based approach, can use this template in their internal capital adequacy assessment process (ICAAP) document.
-While the use of this template is not mandatory, the ICAAP document should cover all the elements contained in this template.
-In addition, the ICAAP document should include an additional appendix outlining the risk assessment and quantification methodology used.
-We expect the board to approve an institution’s ICAAP document.
+Small and mid-sized banks including Category III institutions using the simplified risk-based approach (collectively referred to as SMSBs or institutions) can use this template in their internal capital adequacy assessment process (ICAAP) document.
+While the use of this template is not mandatory, the ICAAP document should cover all the elements contained in this template, including the expectation of an Appendix A with details related to the quantification of material risks to which the institution is exposed.
+We expect the board to approve an institution's ICAAP document.

 The amount of detail in the ICAAP document will vary based on the size and complexity of the institution.
-SMSBs can refer to supplementary information such as policies, risk management frameworks, and processes in appendices.
+Through the ICAAP document, an SMSB can refer to supplementary information such as its policies, risk management framework(s), and processes.

 Executive summary

-• A description of the review, challenge and approval process of the ICAAP.
+• a brief description of the review, challenge, and approval process of the ICAAP

 Background of ICAAP